FrameMuse/api-facade/README.md

 - Error handling
 - Defining exact invoke points

+> [!Note]
-Though it may do much more than that if this seems reasonable or worth trying out.
+> Though it may do much more than that if this seems reasonable or worth trying out.

 ### Example